megloff/ngx-persistent-repository/README.md

 ## Further Information

-There is more information about the package in the readme file of the project under `projects/ngx-persistent-repository/`.
+There is more information about the package in the [README.md](projects/ngx-persistent-repository/README.md) file of the project.